Chart Color Schemes

 Yarralumla ranks among the oldest 10% of areas nationwide

-Yarralumla's median age is 50 years, which is significantly higher than the Australian Capital Territory average of 35 years, and also considerably older than Australia's median age of 38 years.
-The age profile shows that those aged 75-84 are particularly prominent, making up 12.8% of the population, while the 25-34 age group is comparatively smaller at 5.6%.
-This concentration of the 75-84 age group is well above the national average of 6.0%.
-Between 2021 and present, the percentage of the population aged 75 to 84 has grown from 8.6% to 12.8%, while the 15 to 24 cohort has increased from 10.4% to 12.0%.
-Conversely, the 65 to 74 age group has declined from 17.0% to 13.6% and the 25 to 34 age group has dropped from 6.7% to 5.6%.
-Population forecasts for 2041 indicate substantial demographic changes for Yarralumla, with the strongest projected growth in the 85+ cohort at 100%, adding 107 residents to reach 215.
-Senior residents aged 65 and above will drive 52% of population growth, underscoring trends towards an aging population.
-Conversely, population declines are projected for the 5 to 14 and 25 to 34 age cohorts.
+Yarralumla's median age is 50 years, significantly higher than the Australian Capital Territory average of 35 years and Australia's national average of 38 years.
+The age profile shows that those aged 75-84 years are particularly prominent, making up 12.8% of the population, compared to the Australian Capital Territory average of 6%.
+This concentration is well above the national average of 6%.
+Between 2021 and present, the 75-84 age group has grown from 8.6% to 12.8%, while the 15-24 cohort increased from 10.4% to 12.0%.
+Conversely, the 65-74 cohort has declined from 17.0% to 13.6% and the 25-34 group dropped from 6.7% to 5.6%.
+Population forecasts for 2041 indicate substantial demographic changes for Yarralumla.
+The 85+ cohort is projected to grow by 100%, adding 107 residents to reach 215.
+Senior residents aged 65 and above will drive 52% of population growth, highlighting demographic aging trends.
+Conversely, population declines are projected for the 5-14 and 25-34 cohorts.